CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions system administrators employ a personal public-key pair for basic access and must originate from a whitelisted IP address.
-The whitelist is maintained by an Ansible inventory file, the current complete list (includes dev sites and stardev) of users with whitelisted IPs is in artifact LINCS-inventory-whitelist.txt
+The whitelist is maintained by an Ansible inventory file, the current complete list (includes dev sites) of users with whitelisted IPs is in artifact: ia-2-inventory-whitelist.txt
 To access root (sudo) privileges an additional password is required.
-The passwords are maintained in encrypted for in the Ansible inventory file.
-The mechanism to enable select users to use a password to obtain root access can be viewed in artifact: LINCS-caadmin-sudo.png
+The passwords are maintained in encrypted form in the Ansible inventory file.
+The mechanism to enable select users to use a password to obtain root access can be viewed in artifact: ia-2-admin-sudo.png

 ##### Drupal

-Drupal administrators and other roles with unrestricted access to live content and/or user accounts are required to use two factor authentication.
-See artifact LINCS-COP-TFA.png
+Drupal administrators and other roles with unrestricted access to live content and/or user accounts are required to use two-factor authentication.
+See artifact ia-4-two-factor-auth.png

 ### IA-3: Device Identification And Authentication